H0BB5/fire-ai/README.md

 ## TO-DO

-- Just finished updating the fire tag to the database
+- Just finished updating the fire tag to the database // DONE

-- Get initial data to show up on the form when a tag exists // Done
+- Get initial data to show up on the form when a tag exists // DONE
+- distinguish the customer search from the tag search // DONE
 - Get OPEN AI to fill form with data that it can retrieve
 - maybe hide form until the text extraction is first attempted
 - loading animation for the open ai / text extraction
-- distinguish the customer search from the tag search
 - create more generic dashboard (total tags, total submissions, top technician submissions, etc.)